PlayDapp (PLA) Price Reaches $0.22 on Top Exchanges

-PlayDapp (PLA) traded down 2% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on December 26th.
-PlayDapp has a total market cap of $126.68 million and $17.32 million worth of PlayDapp was traded on exchanges in the last 24 hours.
-During the last week, PlayDapp has traded up 6.8% against the U.S. dollar.
-One PlayDapp token can now be purchased for about $0.22 or 0.00000519 BTC on popular exchanges.
+PlayDapp (PLA) traded 2.5% higher against the US dollar during the 1 day period ending at 14:00 PM E.T. on January 2nd.
+PlayDapp has a total market cap of $129.09 million and $16.16 million worth of PlayDapp was traded on exchanges in the last 24 hours.
+One PlayDapp token can currently be purchased for approximately $0.22 or 0.00000495 BTC on popular cryptocurrency exchanges.
+During the last week, PlayDapp has traded up 4.1% against the US dollar.

 Here is how other cryptocurrencies have performed during the last 24 hours: